StackVista/stackstate-docs/develop/developer-guides/stackpack/stackpack_resources.md

 # Resources in a StackPack

 The resources reside in `<your-stackpack>/src/main/stackpack/resources` directory.
-This folder contains files to be used mostly as display assets in the StackState UI as steps during the StackPack installation process.
+This folder has files to be used mostly as display assets in the StackState UI as steps during the StackPack installation process.
 Some of the files are required for a StackPack to be displayed correctly:

 * `logo.png` - an image file with the StackPack logo that's displayed on the StackPacks page in StackState.
 * `overview.md` - a Markdown text file with general information about the StackPack.